 TBoolean notPresent() Returns true if the specified value is omit, false otherwise.

-TString getValueEncoding() Returns the value encoding attribute as defined in the TTCN-3 module, if any.
-If no encoding attribute is defined the distinct value null is returned.
+TString getValueEncoding() Returns the value encode attribute as defined in the TTCN-3 module, if any.
+If no encoding attribute is defined, the distinct value null is returned.
+If the value has more than one encode attributes associated with it, all encode attributes are concatenated to a single string using NL (new line, char(0, 0, 0, 13) ), CR (carriage return char(0, 0, 0, 10) ) or their combination as a separator.

 TString getValueEncodingVariant() Returns the value encoding variant attribute as defined in the TTCN-3 module, if any.
 If no encoding variant attribute is defined the distinct value null is returned.
+If the value has more than one variant attributes associated with it, all variant attributes are concatenated to a single string using NL (new line, char(0, 0, 0, 13) ), CR (carriage return char(0, 0, 0, 10) ) or their combination as a separator.
+In case the value supports multiple encodings, the function returns variants for all encodings.
+Each variant will be prefixed with the associated encode attribute and followed by a full stop character in this case.

+TStringseq getEncodingAttributes() Returns all enconde attributes of the value as defined in the TTCN-3 module.
+If no encode attribute is defined the distinct value null is returned.

+TStringseq getVariantAttributes(in TString encoding) This operation all variant attributes of the value as defined in the TTCN-3 module.
+If no variant attribute is defined the distinct value null is returned.
+The parameter is used to specify encoding the variant attributes are related to.
+It is required when the value has multiple encodings associated with it.
+If the type uses a single encoding , the parameter can be set to the special value null.
+The function returns the distinct value null, if the parameter specifies a non-existent encoding or if it contains null and the value contains multiple encodings.

 TBoolean isMatchingSymbol() Returns true if the instance is of the MatchingMechanism abstract data type (or any other abstract data type derived from the MatchingMechanism data type) and false in all other cases.

 NOTE: This method can be used for detecting the exact abstract data type of the instance.
 If the method returns false, it is safe to assume that the instance is one of the abstract value data types defined in clause 7.2.2.2.
 If the method returns true, the instance is one of the matching mechanism defined in clause 7.2.2.3.